-1997: First dwarf-mistletoe cleaning.
+- 1997: First dwarf-mistletoe cleaning.
 Trees not removed in harvest are pruned free of all visible dwarf-mistletoe infections.
 Practice is cost-sharable.
 Many people prefer to do the work themselves.
-It is relaxing and not hard physically.

-- 1998: Second dwarf-mistletoe cleaning.
+It is relaxing and not hard physically. - 1998: Second dwarf-mistletoe cleaning.
 Treatment is the same as the first cleaning, except there won't be as many trees to prune. - 1999: Third dwarf-mistletoe cleaning.
 Same as above.
 If all cleanings were thorough, this should be the last one.

-Because infections are easy to miss, a fourth cleaning is usually conducted. - 2000: Fourth (and last) dwarf-mistletoe cleaning. - 2001: Wildlife practice.
+Because infections are easy to miss, a fourth cleaning is usually conducted.

+- 2000: Fourth (and last) dwarf-mistletoe cleaning. - 2001: Wildlife practice.
 This could be any practice listed above.
 I am assuming that a tenth-acre shrub thicket will be the practice chosen.
 Costs are covered above.
-The cost-sharing program can reimburse \$280.00 for this practice. - 2002: Reforestation planting.
+The cost-sharing program can reimburse \$280.00 for this practice. - 2002: Windbreak practice.
+Plant the windbreak along the west property line.
+CSFS can help with technical information and cost-sharing paperwork, etc. - 2003: 1.
+Reforestation planting.
 Cost-sharable.
-Details are covered above. - 2003: Maintenance planting.
+Details are covered above. - 2.
+Maintenance planting.
 Expect to loose 10 to 15% of a planting during the first year.
-About 60 seedlings per acre need to be replaced.
+Extra seedlings are planned into reforestation plantings; so, barring disasters, maintenance planting is not usually needed for them.
+A gap in a wildlife planting or reforestation planting is no big problem, but in a windbreak it is a disaster as the wind blows harder through the gap than it does on the open plain.
+About a dozen shrubs, 8 caraganas and a half-dozen pines will need to be replaced.
 As there is no need to replace weed barrier, replacement is much cheaper.
-The Stewardship Incentives Program usually pays 65% of the cost. - 2004: No activities.
+The Stewardship Incentives Program usually pays 65% of the cost.

+2004: No activities.